Greenmind is a teacher, parent, and musician with decades of experience.

-How Big Should a Child's Acoustic Guitar Be?
+How Big Should a Kid's Acoustic Guitar Be?

 Acoustic guitars are available in full size and 3/4 size.
 Full-size guitars, of course, are designed for adults and are all about the same size—differences in full-size acoustic guitars are due mostly to the design and are usually not very noticeable.
 It's unusual for an adult to play a short-scale guitar by choice, although there are exceptions.
 Bill Wyman, former bass player for The Rolling Stones, regularly played a short-scale bass with the band.

-For children and kid-sized players, a 3/4-scale instrument is the way to go.
+For kids, a 3/4-scale instrument is the way to go.
 It can be nearly impossible for them to form chords on a full-sized fretboard, and even if they manage to, the weight of a full-size guitar will make playing really uncomfortable.
 A "scaled-down" acoustic guitar will be suitable for years until they're truly big enough to handle a full-scale model.

 Sometimes you want to give up the guitar, you'll hate the guitar.
-But if you stick with it, you're gonna be rewarded.— Jimi Hendrix
+But if you stick with it, you're gonna be rewarded.

 Children's Guitar Lessons